jaybjackie/RocketShootProject/README.md

 <img width="1292" alt="representpic" src="https://user-images.githubusercontent.com/88821578/144994155-f4585640-fcb6-4cc4-9e62-7f0e3f3809a0.png">

 This Project is created to satisfy creator demand.
 When I was little I'm the fan of 'platypus' the game that airplane firing enemy to earn score.
-So I decide to do this style of game by my own style to become 'Rocket shoot Game'
+So I decide to do this style of game by my own style to become 'Rocket Shoot Game'

 #### brief feature
 Player is play as a aircraft, is allow to move up, down, forward, backward and shoot by keyboard pressing w,a,s,d,and spacebar in ordering.